 Have a Gara Titan or older TR-Race binding that won’t fit your new boots?
 Ski Trab adjustment plates are the solution.
 All plates are sold in pairs.

 Flex 30 Plate – A flexible techno-polymer plate that doesn’t interfere with your ski flex!
 Weighing a mere 57g, the Flex 30 has an integrated slider-bolt to make adjustments super easy and quick.
 The mounting pattern has screws that are a bit closer together lengthwise than other plates, further enabling your to enjoy the true flex of your ski.
 Comes with toe shims so you can keep the same ramp angle.
 Works perfectly with the Titan brakes and it says "Titan" on the sides.
+All necessary hardware included.

 I have a pair of Skitrab Gara Titan WC bindings mounted on Skitrab race skis.
 My boots are about 1 cm shorter than the already mounted bindings.
 Will the holes of the back plate fit the already drilled holes of the skis?
 Assuming they will fit, which plate would you recommend for me?

 Hey everyone!
 Is the weight (57gr) for both plates or just one?
 Are these the same plates as already mounted on the titan gara adjustable?
 (My gf has that fix and I think it's quite massive) I mean the atk plates are 20gr each so that's almost 3 times more...

 Hey Yannick!
 Thanks for reaching out!
 Good eye.
 It's a different plate altogether than the one on the Gara Titan Adjustable.
 The weight for the one individual plate is 57g per side so definitely a bit heavier than the super light ATK plates, but these will make sure your skis maintain their normal flex pattern and don't stiffen up once installed.